Wat-Street/money-making/projects/ledger/README.md

 # Ledger Instances

+This repository is outdated for the Ledger Instances Project.
+We now live at https://github.com/Wat-Street/ledger-instances

 ## Overview
 Ledger instances allow the ML team to forward-test their algorithms.
 An API and database are hosted on the PC that allows members to create instances of Ledgers and tie specific algorithms to trade on them.